 Associated children's service: A children's service that is operated or intended to be operated by an approved provider at the same place as an approved education and care service (National Law).
-Authorised officers are appointed by the regulatory authority under the provisions of the National Law to carry out the functions of monitoring, assessing and rating licensed approved education and care services in their jurisdiction.

 Authorised nominee: In relation to a child, means a person who has been given permission by a parent or family member of the child to collect the child from the education and care service or the family day care educator (National Law).